MetaSys-LISBP/IsoCor/doc/quickstart.rst

 You are now ready to start IsoCor.

+If this method does not work, you should ask your local IT department "how to install a Python 3 package from PyPi" on your computer.

-Alternatives
+Alternatives & update
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you do not have permission to install software systemwide, you can install IsoCor into your user directory using the :samp:`--user` flag:
+If you know that you do not have permission to install software systemwide, you can install IsoCor into your user directory using the :samp:`--user` flag:

 .. code-block:: bash